-- If any fees incurred by students from the corresponding School District will be billed to the School District as the fiscal agent.
+- 16. FISCAL AGENCY: For the purpose of this MOU, the School District will act as the fiscal agent.
+Any fees incurred by students from the corresponding School District will be billed to the School District as the fiscal agent.
 The School District may, by policy, elect to recover fees incurred by students and paid to the Alamo Colleges District by the School District as fiscal agent to the extent permitted by Applicable Law.
 Should the School District fail to meet its payment responsibilities as fiscal agent regarding a student, College shall refuse enrollment of that student for the next Academic Year after determination of payment default. - 17.
 COST SHARING: The Alamo Colleges District and the School District will share costs of all Dual Credit Programs (Traditional Dual Credit, Early College High School and Alamo Academies) by payments from one to another determined by which of them primarily funds the cost of the Dual Credit Instructor as detailed below. - A. When the School District contracts the Dual Credit Instructor to teach a Dual Credit course